8ta4/blog/drafts/I turned "Founding Sales" into an Interactive Q&A.md

 - Check out my GitHub for more details: [GitHub Link](https://github.com/8ta4/quest)

-- Jump into the first chapter of "Founding Sales" with this interactive link: [Chapter 1 Interactive Q&A](https://www.foundingsales.com/1-mindset-changes?quest=https://raw.githubusercontent.com/8ta4/quests/526ac8475719be08fad3fcce50df77783bf2a51b/www.foundingsales.com/1-mindset-changes/quest.yaml)
+- Jump into the first chapter of "Founding Sales": [Chapter 1 Interactive Q&A](https://www.foundingsales.com/1-mindset-changes?quest=https://raw.githubusercontent.com/8ta4/quests/526ac8475719be08fad3fcce50df77783bf2a51b/www.foundingsales.com/1-mindset-changes/quest.yaml)

 I've only made questions for the first chapter so far.
 But if anyone's interested, I'm happy to create more.
 Let me know if you'd like to read "Founding Sales" this way or if you have any questions about how it works!